devildahu/bone-klod/README.md

 ## The Bone Klod source code

-This is the source code for [The Bone Klod](https://gibonus.itch.io/the-boneklod), developed in the context of the 2nd Bevy Game Jam.
+This is the source code for the [Klod] version submitted to the 2nd Bevy Game Jam.

 You currently can't build it yourself, because it relies on patches of various third party libraries I didn't yet publish.